magepages/mpdocs/docs/delete-orders/index.md

 - Besides delete orders automatically, Admin can also click the "Run Manually" button to delete specific orders that meet all conditions

-- **Note**: Admin can also delete orders by using the command line `php bin / magento order: delete order_id`.
-For example Admin wants to delete the order with **ID = 15**, admin on the command line running the command `php bin / magento order: delete 15`.
+- **Note**: Admin can also delete orders by using the command line `php bin/magento order:delete order_id`.
+For example Admin wants to delete the order with **ID = 15**, admin on the command line running the command `php bin/magento order:delete 15`.

 #### 3. Email Notification